-DOE is seeking comment on all aspects of this proposal, including but not limited to the prior rule's consistency with statutory authority and the constitution, the prior rule's costs and benefits, the prior rule's effect on innovation, development, and private enterprise, the anti-backsliding provision, and the prior rule's economic justification under the statutory factors.
+After a reevaluation of the battery charger standards, pursuant to the authority in 42 U.S.C.
+6295(u)(1)(E)(i)(II), the Secretary has tentatively determined that no energy conservation standard for battery chargers is economically justified.
+Accordingly, we propose to rescind this rule in full and seek comment on all aspects of that proposal, including but not limited to the prior rule's consistency with statutory authority and the Constitution, the prior rule's costs and benefits, and the prior rule's effect on innovation, development, and private enterprise.